-The mind has thousand a eyes, And the but one: heart Yet the light of whole life dies a When love is done.-F. W. Bourdillon
+The mind has а thous thousand

+And the he eart but one;

+Yet the light of а whole life dies

+When love is done.-F. W. Bourdillon

 One of the most powerful forces in the building of character is affection; and one of the most common forms of its manifestation is gratitude.
 The exercise of affection makes us tender and loving toward all living persons and creatures about us; while the exercise of gratitude usually results in making them tender and loving toward us.